syncfusion-content/flutter-docs/Flutter/range-selector/thumb-and-overlay.md

 ---
 layout: post
 title: Thumb features in Syncfusion Flutter Range Selector | Syncfusion
-description: This section helps to learn about how to customize the thumb and thumb overlay in range selector for Flutter platform
+description: This section explains about how to customize the thumb and thumb overlay in range selector
 platform: Flutter
 control: SfRangeSelector
 documentation: ug